 Top Work of Poetry, Altarwork, Top Ten Posts Of 2016, Enough, February 2017 (digital)

-Finalist, Okanagan Arts Award for Artistic Excellence in Literature, March 2016
+Top 3 Finalist, Okanagan Arts Award for Artistic Excellence in Literature, March 2016

 Nominated, Sundress Publications Best of the Net Award (By George Filipovic, Editor, One Throne Magazine), Desert, July 2014 (digital)